-Intigam Aliyev, a prominent human rights lawyer 163 and the head of the NGO Legal Education Society, was convicted on 22 April 2015 of tax evasion, illegal entrepreneurship and abuse of power and sentenced to seven and a half years of imprisonment by the Baku Court on Grave Crimes.
-The charges he was tried on were widely believed to have been politically motivated.
-The real reason for his prosecution and conviction was said to have been retaliation for his active role in defending clients including opposition leaders and human rights defenders.
-While Intigam Aliyev was in detention, the case files related to the cases in which he represented clients including before the European Court of Human Rights were seized by investigative bodies during a search of his office, which lead to a violation of article 3 of Protocol No. 1 ECHR and article 34 ECHR.
-165 In a closed hearing, the Supreme Court reduced his sentence to five years of imprisonment and suspended its execution, after a request to this effect was made by Azerbaijan's Prosecutor General.
+human rights defenders.164 While Intigam Aliyev was in detention, the case files related to the cases in which he represented clients including before the European Court of Human Right were seized by investigative bodies as a result of a search of his office, which lead to a violation of article 3 of Protocol No. 1 and Article 34 of the ECHR.165 In a closed hearing, the Supreme Court reduced his sentence to five years of imprisonment and suspended its execution, after a request to this effect was made by Azerbaijan's Prosecutor General.
 166 The case is currently pending before the European Court of Human Rights.